Michael-F-Bryan/rust-ffi-guide/src/callbacks/index.md

 }
 ```

-Lets create a `struct` which we can use in our stateful callback.
+Lets create a `struct` to use in the stateful callback function.
 This is just
 something which will keep track of all the intermediate results passed to it,
 as well as whether it aborted early.